simple-acme/simple-acme.github.io/manual/advanced-use/examples/apache.md

 - Choose or accept the friendly name
 - Pick a validation method.
 Most common would be to save to a local path
 - Pick your key type
-- Now the critical part: at "How would you like to store this certificate?" pick `Write .pem files to folder (Apache, nginx, etc.)`
+- Now the critical part: at "How would you like to store this certificate?" pick `Create PEM encoded files (for Apache, nginx, etc.)`
 - And so on...

 ### Unattended